devinkr/js-array-methods/readme.md

   A method is a function that is defined on an object or class.
 Methods begin with a <code>.</code>, since they are object-properties.
 For example, <code>.push()</code> and <code>.reverse()</code> are methods, specifically <code>Array</code> methods.
 </details>

+### Function Syntax

+Remember that functions can be written in several different ways.
+Learn one way first, but don't let the other ways trip you up!

 #### Function Declaration

 ```js